withastro/astro/.changeset/five-rocks-vanish.md

 </header>
 ```

-The `server:defer` directive can be used on any Astro component and there is no special APIs needed inside of the island.
+The `server:defer` directive can be used on any Astro component in a project using `hybrid` or `server` mode with an adapter.
+There are no special APIs needed inside of the island.

 This is an experimental feature that should be enabled in your config: